mig82/viskit/README.md

 # viskit
-A command line helper for Kony Visualizer projects.
+A command line helper for Kony Visualizer (from now on Vis) projects.

 ## Disclaimer: